cubosphere/cubosphere-code/README.md

 ## Features
 * Game similar to Kula World
 * Over 450 levels in 34 different designs!
-* Starting from beta 0.3 — a lot of new stuff like magnets, gravity changers and so on
+* Starting from beta 0.3 — a lot of new stuff like magnets, gravity changers, and so on
 * Multiball feature and two-player-mode
 * Internal level editor!
 * 3D engine via OpenGL
-* GLSL-Shaders
+* GLSL Shaders
 * Joystick/Gamepad support

 # What have I already done to improve the game?